-1.2 Adoption and entry into force
+1.3 Adoption and entry into force

-The Treaty was adopted by a UN General Assembly Resolution on 02 April 2013 came into force on 24 December 2014, becoming the first global, legally binding treaty governing conventional arms transfers.
+The Treaty was adopted by a UN General Assembly Resolution on 02 April 2013 and entered into force on 24 December 2014, becoming the first global, legally binding treaty governing conventional arms transfers.

-1.3 How many States have joined the ATT?
+1.4 How many States have joined the ATT?